omani/nkn-link/README.md

 ## Performance

 ### Speed comparison
-Scenario: Two peers with a 100Mbps uplink, each.
+Scenario: 2 peers with a 100Mbps uplink, each.
 One uses the other's link as a hop.
 Download a 100MB file.

 `curl` with regular uplink (internet connection):
 ```